 Feedback is a way of tracking goal progress.
 Without feedback you have no way of knowing if you are on track or falling behind, or if your action steps and strategies need to be adjusted along the journey.

-If you find that you are falling behind and not making progress on your goal, feedback is motivating to increase effort and learn new strategies.
+If you find that you are falling behind and not making progress on your goal, feedback is a motivating way to increase effort and learn new strategies.

 And when feedback is positive, you know you are making progress, which builds confidence, self-efficacy, and the ability to set ever more challenging goals.